elmfrain/elmfer.com/content/en/about/index.md

 ![Workbench Lighting System](images/workbench-lighting-system.webp)

+More information found in the [project's article](/projects/project-workbench).

+---

 ### Workout Placita -- Fitness Tracker

-A fitness tracker app that allows a user to login and create their own personal workout profile.
+In collaboration with my group at UT Austin coding-bootcamp, the fitness tracker app that allows a user to login and create their own personal workout profile.
 Within their profile, the user can select the type of workout they want to share and write a description about it.
 Front-end was created with React and ExpressJS for the backend server.

 ![Fitness Tracker Login Screen](images/fitness-tracker-login.webp)

+---

 ### Camera Motion Rig